LuxCoreRender/LuxCore/README.txt

 Donate
 ======

-LuxRender is now part of the Software Freedom Conservancy, which allows us to receive donations to foster the development and cover the expenses of the LuxRender project.
+LuxRender is now part of the Software Freedom Conservancy (http://sfconservancy.org/), which allows us to receive donations to foster the development and cover the expenses of the LuxRender project.
 For each donation you'll do, a small amount will go to the Conservancy so that it can benefit all the member projects, and the rest will be made available to LuxRender.